All Episodes

 He's a protectionist.

-Tan credo.
+Tan Credo.

-Uh Tank Credo, uh his time will come.
+Tan Credo, his time will come.

-Uh he's a one-issue candidate, and we all know that.
+He's a one-issue candidate, and we all know that.

-How is he's this gonna be?
+How is this going to be?

-Well, I I think the candidates know what they have to do, and what they have to do is appeal to the base.
+Well, I think the candidates know what they have to do.

 And that's why you have primaries.